auditOne/documentation/markdowns/How_to_use_superfluid_staking.md

   > Read [our article](Importance_of_choosing_the_right_validator.md) why it is important to spend some time choosing the right validator before you stake.

 # How to use Superfluid staking on Osmosis
+#### This is a general guide we use the ATOM/OSMO pool as an example, but you can easily follow the same steps with other pools that will become available in the future.

 ### Prerequisites: